Did you miss Part 1? Please click here: Part I: The Truth Behind “10,000 Toddlers”.

 Dr. Hallowell: It’s Crazy to Give Toddlers ADHD Medication

-People are looking for a quick solution for an age old problem of rambunctious children.
+People are looking for a quick solution for an age-old problem of rambunctious children.
 We should play with them and take care of them instead.
-Long term effects are not understood.
-Controlled substance is not a trivial intervention.
+Long-term effects are not understood.
+A controlled substance is not a trivial intervention.

 Dr. Hallowell recommends abruptly stopping medications (no side effects) and instead spending time with them.

 According to Hallowell, parents of young children with severe ADHD simply need to pay attention to them.
 Love them!
 Do that and poof!
 The medical condition called ADHD, with its far-reaching impact on the body and brain, is gone.

 Furthermore, parents giving their children medications for ADHD are seeking a “quick solution”?
 It sounds straight from the anti-ADHD wingnuttery playbook, doesn’t it?
 Yet, it comes from a self-proclaimed ADHD expert—albeit one who says he eschews medication himself.